Frequently Asked Questions

 Are there any prerequisites?

 The BAS program is considered the last two years of a 4-year bachelor's degree.
 Therefore, an Associate in Applied Science - Transfer (AAS-T) degree, or equivalent, must be completed prior to starting the BAS program.
-In addition to the 60 credits of core courses in either Early Childhood Education, Human Services, Addiction Studies, or Family Support Studies, there are certain general education courses that need to be completed before the start of the program.
-Please see program requirements for more details.
+In addition to the 60 credits of core courses in either Early Childhood Education, Human Services, Addiction Studies, or Family Support Studies, there are general education courses that need to be completed before the start of the program.
+Please see degree requirements for more details.

 How long will this program take to complete?